 Improve your broadband connection and home/office network by reading Mark Heath’s guides and well-proven advice on the Increase Broadband Speed website, which has been visited by millions of people.
 With a technology research background, Mark has had many years of experience in developing and/or championing new technologies.
 He was instrumental in many market ‘firsts’, including the launch of pre-pay mobile and the entry of companies such as Virgin and Sky to the mobile market.
 He has advised telecoms operators, manufacturers, governments, and financial institutions across the world on the commercial opportunities from many different technologies.
-Developing expertise in website development and all forms of online content, including video, Mark has increasingly focused on championing technologies online, producing information and guides that have been viewed by millions of people.
+Developing expertise in website development, Mark has increasingly focused on championing technologies online, producing information and guides that have been viewed by millions of people.
 To get in touch, please Contact Us.

 With many years of experience in telecommunications, Mark provides advice on broadband and telecoms issues.
 He produces reports and online video presentations.
 He now regularly writes articles on his Increase Broadband Speed blog about major broadband issues.

 After graduating with B.Sc and Ph.D degrees in Electronic Engineering from the University of Leeds in 1986 and 1989, respectively, he spent six years in research and development at BT’s Adastral Park, developing technology and publishing widely.
 He then moved to O2, with responsibility for O2’s network investment plan, and also attained an MBA from Henley Management College, graduating as top student.
 He then moved to Nokia (Networks), where he ultimately became responsible for strategy and business development across Europe, Middle East and Africa.
 In October 2001, Mark co-founded telecommunications consultancy Unwired Insight Limited.